Camsz27/memory-card/README.md

 # Memory Game

-A memory card game that allows the user to edit the fields in the cv to match their information.
-Additionally with the use of the buttons the user can add more sections.
+A memory card game where the player gets points for every character they click without repeating.

 ## Live Demo